daytonaio/content/README.md

 This policy helps us maintain a balanced workload among contributors and ensures that each submission receives the necessary attention and review.
 It also allows us to provide timely feedback and support to authors throughout the content creation process.

 We encourage authors to focus on producing high-quality content for one issue at a time, rather than attempting to work on multiple submissions simultaneously.
 This approach typically results in better-crafted articles and a more streamlined review process.

+### Publication
+Upon approval, you'll be informed of the publication date.

 ## How to Propose a New Content